Counselling and Psychotherapy

 Secure attachment is knowing that someone has your back, and knowing someone has your back opens a world of new possibilities.

-Deborah is running a Circle Of Security Parenting program starting Thursday 20 August 2020.
-It will run over 6 weeks, 2hrs each session on a Thursday morning in Stirling.
+Deborah is running a Circle Of Security Parenting program in April.
+This starts Wednesday 7 April 2021.
+It will run over 8 weeks, 1.5hrs each session in Stirling.
 Places are limited so please contact Deborah directly for further information.

 Mediation and Family Dispute Resolution